A Idioms

 - to be decided and finished

-It was all over but the shouting for the football fans when their team moved to another city.
+It was all over but the shouting for the football fans after their team lost the game.

 all over the place